cs-soc-tudublin/docs/docs/procedures/joining-committee.md

 Go to one of the Sysadmins, and send them two things:

-- A username you want to go by
+- A username you want to go by (If you haven't already given one)
 - Your public key (That's the file with the `.pub` file type!)

 The Sysadmin will then go somewhere, [do funny magic](./add-a-user.md), and let you know you can connect to CS++ services, ain't that just neat!